All Episodes

 Those were the things they were talking about as a party before last November's election.

-Uh and at the time, you know, after the election, everybody knew that the reason that the Democrats won the Senate was Makaka and George Allen, and the reason that the Democrats won the House was Mark Foley.
+And at the time, you know, after the election, everybody knew that the reason that the Democrats won the Senate was Macaca and George Allen.

-Everybody knew that that's what turned the election, and of course, Republican voter dissatisfaction with their own uh representatives.
+Everybody knew that that's what turned the election, and of course, Republican voter dissatisfaction with their own representatives.

-It's nothing to do with getting out of a rock in that last election.
+It had nothing to do with getting out of a rock in that last election.

-So then now that the Democrats are putting forth this myth because that's what their kook fringe base wants, but they can't get it done.
+So now that the Democrats are putting forth this myth because that's what their kook fringe base wants, but they can't get it done.

 And they tried the culture corruption theme, too.